 Do not leave your fate in the hands of an inexperienced lawyer.
 Generally, it does not cost you any more money to hire us as it would to hire an attorney who just began practicing.
 However, if you lose your case due to your lawyer’s incompetence or inexperience, it could cost you and your family everything.
 Why take that chance when you have much better options available to you?
 Call us now.

-Common Causes of Electrocution on Construction Sites
+Common Causes Of Electrocution On Construction Sites

 Causes of electrocution injury on a construction site include but are not limited to the following:

-- Workers not being provided with proper the tools and protective gear to work electrical equipment
+- Workers not being provided with the proper tools and protective gear to work electrical equipment

 - Exposed electrical wiring